 Hunt the downwind sides of these and wait for deer to ease out of them during daylight.
 Out west, with fewer whitetail hunters, they'll often do just that.

 Terrain Tip: Cut a trail into one of these areas and rake away all debris.
 This will leave you with an ultra-quiet approach.
 You’ll need it, too, as deer will likely be bedded close.

 Image 8 of 16

-A lot of hunters forget about standing crop fields.
-These can be very good bedding areas for deer.
-I couldn’t tell you the number of times I’ve watched a deer (even big deer) emerge from standing corn, soybeans and milo.
+A lot of hunters forget about standing crops.
+I couldn’t tell you the number of times I’ve watched a deer (even big deer) emerge from standing corn, soybeans, and milo.
 It happens — a lot.
-It’s very difficult to hunt these deer based on the general average size of these ag fields.
-That said, it isn’t impossible.
+It’s very difficult to hunt these deer, but it isn’t impossible.

-Sometimes, you can stalk deer in these fields.
+Sometimes you can make a stalk.
 Other times, you can pattern them and determine where they most often emerge when leaving that area.
 Then, you can set up on the fringe and hope they mess up.

 Terrain Tip: Hang treestands higher and within 10 yards of the trail so that you can shoot down into the vitals.
 Hang stands too low or far away from where the deer will likely travel and you may not get a shot opportunity with all of foliage in the way.

 Buy Alert: EZ Bow Sling

 Image 9 of 16